 Sump pumps remove water from areas of your property at high risk of flooding.
 They can be extremely effective in flash floods, particularly when you can pump water to land lower down.

 Test your sump pump regularly to make sure that it’s working properly, especially if you use it infrequently.
-Also consider combining it with a backup generator or battery, just in case there power outages accompany future flooding.
+Also consider combining it with a backup generator or battery, just in case there power outages accompany future flooding and water damage.

 Remove Snow From Your Foundations